TrellixVulnTeam/swahilipython_SCMU/Doc/library/datetime.rst

 ``strftime(format)`` method, to create a string representing the time under the control of an explicit format string.

-Conversely, the :meth:`datetime.strptime` class method creates a :class:`.datetime` object from a string representing a date and time and a corresponding format string.
+Conversely, the :meth:`datetime.strptime` kundi method creates a :class:`.datetime` object kutoka a string representing a date and time and a corresponding format string.

 The table below provides a high-level comparison of :meth:`strftime`